Divide a List by a Number in Python

 Output:

-Let’s use this concept in the following example.
-We will make 2 different lists to save numbers with and without remainders.
+In this following example, we’ll make two different lists to save numbers with and without remainders.

 listToDivide = [